On Regression in Extreme Regions: Regression on Extremes - Main Results

-In the next subsection, a nonasymptotic analysis of the performance of the approach proposed for regression in the extremes is carried out.
-An upper confidence bound for the excess of $R_{\infty}$-risk of a solution of \eqref{eq:emp_min_extr} is established, when the class $\mathcal{H}$ over which empirical minimization is performed is of controlled complexity.
-As previously mentioned, because the goal of this paper is to explain the main ideas to tackle the problem of regression in the extremes, for simplicity the input $1$-d marginal distributions $F_j$ are supposedly unit Pareto.
-Hence, in order to avoid a tedious technical analysis, the effect of step 1 of \hyperref[algo]{Algorithm 1} (empirical standardization) is thus neglected here.
-It is however possible to incorporate it in the rate bound analysis by means of the concentration results in \citet{clemencon+j+s+s:2021} at the price of a significant amount of additional technicalities, see the dedicated discussion in the Supplementary Material.
+This section provides a nonasymptotic analysis of the approach proposed for regression on extremes.
+An upper confidence bound for the excess of $R_{\infty}$-risk of a solution of \eqref{eq:emp_min_extr} is established, when the class $\mathcal{H}$ over which empirical minimization is performed is of controlled complexity, see Assumption~\ref{hyp:class} below.